WhiteFoxCreamPie/WhiteFoxCreamPie/README.md

 # Ayooo
-<h4>Don't code at midnight or girl furry white fox hugging you to prevent work at midnight</h4>
+<h4>Don't code at midnight or girl furry white fox will hug you to prevent work at midnight</h4>

 # My Discord User